 Holidays and Hackers: Staying Protected Amid Festive Cyber Risks

-The holiday season, characterized by its spirit of joy, togetherness, and festivities, is a cherished time for many.
-Amidst the merriment, it’s crucial to remain vigilant against potential cyber threats that tend to surge during this period of heightened online activity.
+Holiday Hackers know that the festive season, characterized by its spirit of joy, togetherness, and festivities, is a cherished time for many.

 Phishing

-When a hacker emails you impersonating a reputable social media site, it is called social media phishing.
-Hackers insist you have an urgent “account issue” waiting for you to fix, along with a specific clickable link to begin resolution.
+When a hacker emails you impersonating a social media site, it is called social media phishing.
+Hackers insist you have an urgent “account issue” waiting for you to fix, along with a clickable link.
 These URLs frequently drive users to fraudulent websites, which will contain malware.
+Social media phishing tactics rely heavily on psychological manipulation, exploiting urgency and fear to prompt immediate action.
+The emails often mimic the exact format, logos, and language used by legitimate social media platforms.

 • Always err on caution and directly access your accounts through trusted bookmarks or the official app to ensure security.